thecylax/django-graphqldoc/README.md

         path('docs/', include('graphqldoc.urls')),

-4. Run `python manage.py migrate` to create the graphqldoc models.

-5. Start the development server and visit http://localhost:8000/docs/ to view the rendered documentation for your GraphQL server.
+4. Start the development server and visit http://localhost:8000/docs/ to view the rendered documentation for your GraphQL server.